application-dev-tsb/notes-browser-technology/Angular/README.md

 # Angular: A TypeScript Framework for Single-page Applications

 ## Unit Testing
-- Testing Setup
+- Jasmine: Unit testing framework for writing unit tests
-- Testing Dependencies
+- Karma: browser-based test runner
-- Simulating Async Tasks
+- Protractor: end-to-end testing

 ## Directives
 An Attribute directive changes the appearance or behavior of a DOM element.